coherent-research/dcs-documentation/DCSInstallationGuide.md

 > need to be updated.

 Before updating DCS back up the database.
-This can be done using SQL Server Management Studio or using the powershell script provided:
+This can be done using SQL Server Management Studio or using the Powershell script provided:
 ```
 Backup-DcsDb
 ```